matthewscharles/UE-Initial-Params/README.md

 # UE-Initial-Params
-A plugin to handle Initial Audio Parameters in Blueprints
+A plugin to handle Initial Audio Parameters in Blueprints.
+Archiving for now as I was able to resolve this natively.